Skip to navigation Skip to content

 Note: although a customer may be able to claim a payment while resident or present in a third country, they cannot be paid unless the Agreement also allows them to be portable.
 For example, the Agreement with Korea allows the same as normal portability so, as Disability Support Pension (DSP) is only portable for limited temporary absences, a person who is not resident in Korea is not portable.
 This means the DSP claim would be rejected.

-Australian claims under the Korean Agreement may be lodged in some other Australian social security agreement countries.
+Claims for Australian payment under the Korean Agreement may be lodged in certain other Australian Agreement countries.

 Date the claim is 'made' and start day + Read more ...